Iqra327/SaaS_Landing_Page/README.md

 React: Core front-end library for building the user interface.<br>
 Tailwind CSS: Utility-first CSS framework for creating a responsive layout and styling.<br>
 React Scroll: For smooth scrolling navigation between different sections of the landing page.<br>
-clsx: A utility for dynamically toggling CSS classes in JSX.
+clsx: A utility for dynamically toggling CSS classes in JSX.<br>